1999–2000 Philadelphia 76ers season

 The 1999–2000 Philadelphia 76ers season was the 51st season for the Philadelphia 76ers in the National Basketball Association, and their 37th season in Philadelphia, Pennsylvania.

+Season summary

+Off-season

 During the off-season, the 76ers acquired Billy Owens from the Orlando Magic, and signed free agent Bruce Bowen.
 The team also changed their starting lineup, replacing center Matt Geiger with forward Tyrone Hill as the team's starting power forward.

+For the season, the 76ers revealed new blue alternate road uniforms, which featured a red, black and bronze trim; these uniforms would remain in use until 2006.

+Regular season
-The 76ers lost their first three games of the regular season, and got off to an 11–12 start, as Allen Iverson missed 12 games due to a broken thumb injury.
-However, the team played above .500 basketball as the season progressed, holding a 27–22 record at the All-Star break.

-At mid-season, the team traded Owens and second-year guard Larry Hughes to the Golden State Warriors, and traded Bowen to the Chicago Bulls in exchange for Toni Kukoč in a three-team trade; however, Bowen never played for the Bulls and was released to free agency, and signed with the Miami Heat.
-The 76ers posted a 7-game winning streak in March, and won seven of their final nine games of the season, finishing in third place in the Atlantic Division with a 49–33 record, and earning the fifth seed in the Eastern Conference.
+With the addition of Owens, the 76ers lost their first three games of the regular season, and got off to an 11–12 start to the season, as Allen Iverson missed twelve games due to a broken thumb injury.
+However, Iverson eventually returned as the team played above .500 in winning percentage as the season progressed, holding a 27–22 record at the All-Star break.
+At mid-season, the team traded Owens, and second-year guard Larry Hughes to the Golden State Warriors, and traded Bowen to the Chicago Bulls in exchange for Toni Kukoč in a three-team trade; however, Bowen never played for the Bulls and was released to free agency, and signed with the Miami Heat.
+The 76ers posted a seven-game winning streak in March, and won seven of their final nine games of the season, finishing in third place in the Atlantic Division with a 49–33 record, and earning the fifth seed in the Eastern Conference.

-Iverson averaged 28.4 points, 4.7 assists and 2.1 steals per game, and was named to the All-NBA Second Team, and also finished in seventh place in Most Valuable Player voting.
-In addition, Hill averaged 12.0 points and 9.2 rebounds per game, while Theo Ratliff provided the team with 11.9 points, 7.6 rebounds and 3.0 blocks per game, but only played 57 games due to a stress fracture in his left ankle, George Lynch provided with 9.6 points, 7.8 rebounds and 1.6 steals per game, and Eric Snow contributed 7.9 points, 7.6 assists and 1.7 steals per game.
+Iverson averaged 28.4 points, 4.7 assists and 2.1 steals per game, and was named to the All-NBA Second Team, while Kukoč played a sixth man role off the bench, averaging 12.4 points, 4.5 rebounds and 4.4 assists per game in 32 games after the trade, and Hill provided the team with 12.0 points and 9.2 rebounds per game.
+In addition, Theo Ratliff averaged 11.9 points, 7.6 rebounds and 3.0 blocks per game, but only played 57 games due to a stress fracture in his left ankle, while George Lynch provided with 9.6 points, 7.8 rebounds and 1.6 steals per game, and Eric Snow contributed 7.9 points, 7.6 assists and 1.7 steals per game.
 Off the bench, Geiger averaged 9.7 points and 6.0 rebounds per game, and Aaron McKie contributed 8.0 points and 1.3 steals per game.